supreeth-subbaraya/Udacity_CarND/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The following is the pipeline for identifying the lane line pixels.
+This is implemented from lines 27-138 in 'Pipeline' section of the notebook.

 1. After obtaining the perspective transform of the binary thresholded image, we find the histogram column wise.
 2. We do a sliding window approach as given in the class lectures on the two peaks of the histogram to obtain the x,y points of the left and right curves.